mondo-mob/wrangler-sim-expo-setup/README.md

 ## Expo Development Builds

+**Only use this section if the target project is using development builds.**

 ### iOS simulator

 iOS Simulators require a specific simulator build to be created.
 This must already be made created by the development team before running the steps below.

 1. Configure application
+   - Within `wrangler-sim-expo-setup` project download in previous steps, open the `app.json` file in your editor of choice
-   - Within app.json change the `owner` and `slug` properties to match the desired Expo project.
+   - Change the `owner` and `slug` properties to match those of the desired Expo project.
+You can find these on the Project Overview in the Expo Console.
 2. Install simulator build
 ```
 npx eas-cli build:run -p ios
 ```
+3. If prompted to login, then login with your Expo credentials
 3. If prompted `Existing EAS project found...
 Configure this project?` Choose `yes`.
-4. Select the build you wish to install
+4. A list of available builds should be shown.
+Select the build you wish to install (usually the latest one)
-5. (If prompted), select the simulator you wish to install onto
+5. If prompted to select an emulator, choose the simulator you wish to install onto
 6. Once installed you can open the development build application on the simulator and then open the desired project url via the "Enter URL manually" option.

-These steps can be repeated to install newer builds as required.
+These steps can be repeated to install newer builds or to install onto other simulators.

 ### Android simulator
 1. Start desired emulator from Android Studio